 - Controller for an autonomous road vehicle (ISO 26262)

 - Controller for a medical infusion pump that contains ‘SOUP’ (IEC 62304)

 - Confirming that a machinery-operator is ‘in place’ (ISO 13849)

 - Controller for a civilian aircraft system (DO-178C / DO-254)

-We always recommend use of a TT System when this is possiblepossible, because use of a System can provide higher levels of diagnostic coverage than a Wrapper, as well as increased confidence in system reliability.
+We always recommend use of a TT System when this is possible, because use of a such a system can provide higher levels of diagnostic coverage than a Wrapper, as well as increased confidence in system reliability.
 However, where (for example) designs need to employ a general-purpose operating system; or other ‘Software Of Unknown Provenance’ – SOUP; or ‘unqualified’ hardware components, use of a TT Wrapper may provide the basis for a practical and effective design solution.
 In addition, use of a Wrapper can provide an effective means of prototyping a safety-related system.